counc009/cs474-project/project_notes.md

       of tmp, and then after the assignment to next x, it is able to verify a SupportlessPost that List ret.
-It is not able to prove this for a RelaxedPost, or anything about the keys of ret (and in fact it is not able to prove after the assignment to next x that k is in the keys of x.
+It is not able to prove this for a RelaxedPost, or anything about the keys of ret (and in fact it is not able to prove after the assignment to next x that k is in the keys of x).
       It seems to think the assignment to next x may change the keys of tmp.
     + The whole thing is fixed by adding the lemma about SPKeys = SPList, and it now verifies is less than 3.5 seconds.